sehoon787/courses/2024_fall/project/README.md

 Install Pytorch and Tensorflow.

 https://pytorch.org/get-started/locally/
-Check the highest CUDA version the driver can support using the nvidia-smi command:
+Check the highest CUDA version the driver can support using the **nvidia-smi** command:
 \
 `nvidia-smi` (CUDA driver version)

-Select the command at the bottom of the table, after seleting the right "Compute Platform" For example, if the CUDA version is 11.8, then run the following command:
+Select the command at the bottom of the table, after seleting the right "Compute Platform" For example, if the CUDA version is 12.1, then run the following command:
 Note that torchdata is added.

 `conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia`